Bachelor of Arts (B.A.)

 Research suggests that early childhood education (ECE) teachers with bachelorâ€™s degrees provide higher quality classroom environments and curriculum for preschool children, but there is currently no nationwide educational requirement for ECE teachers.
 The exception is the federally funded Head Start programs, which are required to meet a federal mandate that 50% of their teachers possess bachelorâ€™s degrees by September 2013.
 Interviews with a Head Start director, a teacher education coordinator, and a community college ECE faculty member revealed mutual favor for teachers possessing bachelorâ€™s degrees. and developing cohort programs with local colleges for current ECE teachers to obtain their bachelorâ€™s degree without sacrificing their jobs.
 In response to these results, an informational resource was developed, and a petition was initiated to advocate for adding an ECE concentration to the Liberal Studies program at CSUMB to provide current and future ECE teachers in our local communities with higher educational opportunities

 Williams, Anneli, "Higher education requirements for early childhood educators" (2013).
-Capstone Projects (Campus-Only Access).
+Capstone Projects and Master's Theses.
 350.